 This course will introduce students to the multinational corporation as object and source of law and legal regulation, and the role of multinational corporations in world affairs.
 The course has been developed for both upper-class law students and students in the School of International Affairs for have completed their first year course work.
 Globalization is central to the study of the regulatory and policy framework of multinational corporations, and their relationships with states and other non-state actors.
 Since the early 1970s, with their huge market power and advanced R&D capabilities, MNCs have been seen by some astute observers as purveyors of global efficiency, while at the same time being accused by others of using their transnational leverage and largesse to foster economic and technological dependency, especially among the developing nations.
 Ironically, however, this once "highly politicized" latter view seems to have given way to a more balanced perspective; most nations are scurrying around to ensure their economies can secure high levels of foreign investment from MNCs so they can better integrate with the mainstream of the international economy.
 With globalization’s objectives of reducing the barriers to the movement of people, capital and technology across the globe, the MNC has been able to penetrate economies in virtually every part of the world.
 The result has been a fundamental shift in the relationship of multinational corporations to both law and public policy.
 With the deepening of the framework and legal structures of globalization, multinational corporations have been transformed from a mere object of law making, like individuals, to organizations that themselves now create law and legal structures.
 Additionally, the frameworks within which multinational corporations now serve as both objects and sources of law has expanded from relations only with the domestic legal orders of states to deep association with governance structures at the international level, including those of both public and private entities.
 Students will first consider the conceptual framework within which MNCs operate, including its business and legal forms, its relations with states and international organizations.
 Students will then consider MNC regulation by home and host states, and then examine the emerging system of international regulation by public bodies and through transnational systems of self regulation.

 This the first of a two-course sequence.
-Students may take this course and later choose to not continue with National Security Law II (Crisis Simulation); however, all students wishing to take the National Security Law II (Crisis Simulation) must take National Security Law I (Foundations) as a prerequisite.
-National Security Law I (Foundations) examines the laws, processes, and institutions relevant to protecting the nation’s security.
+Students may take this course and later choose to not continue with National Security Law II (Leadership in Crisis Simulation); however, all students wishing to take the National Security Law II must take National Security Law I (Foundations) as a prerequisite.
+National Security Law I examines the laws, processes, and institutions relevant to protecting the nation’s security.
 The course first examines the critical relationships between the legislative, executive, and judicial branches in forming, overseeing, and executing national security policy and operations.
-The course then examines the federal government’s authority to use force abroad, including covert and special operations; the government’s authority to collect intelligence and conduct surveillance, both within the U.S. and abroad; the interrogation and prosecution of terrorist subjects; and critical issues relevant to protecting the homeland.
+The course then examines the federal government’s authority to use force abroad, including covert and special operations; offensive cyber operations; the government’s authority to collect intelligence and conduct surveillance, both within the U.S. and abroad; the public’s right to obtain national security information and the government’s right to keep secrets; U.S. homeland security law; and legal issues associated with the North American Treaty Organization and the law of the sea.
 The course also examines the practical challenges national security lawyers confront in practice.
 Persistent themes include the balance between security and liberty, the allocation of authority within and between governments, and the perceived tension between national security and international obligations.
 This course is appropriate for any student interested in better understanding some of the most important and even existential issues facing the nation today.
 The course is also essential for students with specific career interests in national security or public international law.
-NOTE: Because of overlap in course content, students that enrolled in National Security and Counterterrorism Law (PERSP 997) Fall 2016 may not enroll in this course.

 This is the second of a two-course sequence.
 National Security Law I (Foundations) is a prerequisite.
-National Security Law II (Crisis Simulation) is an extended simulation designed to replicate legal practice in the national security environment, where legal issues arise against an intense backdrop of competing domestic and international political interests under extreme time constraints with lives often on the line.
-Students will represent members of the executive, legislative, and judicial branches as well foreign governments, the media, and non-governmental advocacy groups as they confront a complex national security problem across the semester.
-Students will receive individual performance feedback as well as specialized media training to augment legal skills.
-Visiting attorneys and journalists with high-level experience will enrich the simulation experience by providing analysis and perspective.
-Traditional lessons addressing topics not covered in National Security Law I will be taught when the simulation is in recess.
+National Security Law II (Leadership in Crisis Simulation) is an extended simulation course designed to replicate legal practice in the national security environment while developing leadership and communication skills.
+Legal issues arise against an intense backdrop of competing domestic and international political interests under extreme time constraints with lives often on the line.
+Students represent members of the executive, legislative, and judicial branches as well foreign governments, the media, and non-governmental advocacy groups as they confront a complex national security problem across the semester.
+Throughout the course, students fill leadership roles enriched by leadership readings and classroom discussion.
+Students learn to write on short deadlines and communicate extemporaneously with confidence.
+Students receive extensive individual performance feedback to include multiple one-on-one mentoring sessions; regular written performance evaluations; and detailed writing critiques.
+Visiting attorneys and journalists with high-level experience enrich the class by providing analysis and perspective.
 This experience will be particularly valuable for students considering careers in national security specifically, the public sector generally, or within non-governmental advocacy groups; however, skills emphasized in the course will be relevant to any student wishing to think precisely, communicate clearly, and collaborate creatively under deadlines with high stakes.
 This course satisfies the experiential learning requirement.

 This course will address the basic concepts in oil and gas law within the United States as well as the specific legal issues associated with the development of the Marcellus Shale formation.
 This specific topics to be covered include the ownership or oil and gas, oil and gas leasing, oil and gas conservation laws, oil and gas interests, and government regulation of development.